-We drive round the head of the loch to the harbour to see our friend’s new boat.
-It’s a dull afternoon and the imminent dusk presses in on us.
-The water is calm and grey and smooth and, as I climb down the pier ladder and stroll onto the afterdeck, I realise how much I miss being on it.
-I’ve been dimly aware of this lately, but as I look out over to the pontoon where I used to live, I feel it acutely: I’m seasick again, only this time not from the sea but for it.
+We drive round the head of the loch to the harbour to see our friend’s new dive boat.
+The afternoon is cloudy and calm, the loch grey and smooth and, as I climb down the pier ladder and clamber aboard, I suddenly realise how much I miss being on the water.
+I’ve been dimly aware of this lately but now, as I stroll across the deck and look over to the pontoons where I used to live, I feel it acutely: I’m seasick again, only this time not from the sea but for it.

 It’s funny how the subtler senses work.
 When l lived in Canada, by the end of the long snow and ice-bound winters I would crave greenness.
 It was like a thirst: a need for deep draughts of green, a desire that needed slaking.
 You’d think my longing for the sea would be a thirst too but it’s more like a hunger, as if I’m not dry but hollow.
 Even hunger doesn’t capture it fully though.
 What I feel now is not an appetite to be satiated – not a craving, not an onward desire – but an awareness of absence.
 To draw an analogy with the boat I’m standing on, whose fuel tanks have recently been rebuilt, I have an emptiness which wants to be filled.

 Most of all, I miss the dynamism; the sense, however subtle, of being always in motion.
 Even on a calm sea, stillness aboard a boat is not the same as stillness on land – something that becomes immediately obvious if the keel even briefly touches the seabed.
 However static you appear to be, you’re still in a fluid medium, you’re still supported.
 In contrast, I am now held up by a sheet of plywood and a few breezeblocks.
-I am (literally, since we had to raise the caravan a few feet to get a downfall for the sewage pipe) high and dry.
 I enjoy the resulting vista – I can see across the loch and glimpse Suilven and Cul Mor through the trees – but I feel unsettled.
 I’m not sure if I feel ungrounded or too grounded.
 And so I begin to do what I always did before I took to the sea: I seek the shore.

 4th November 2021